SMOC-AI/smoc-widget/CONTRIBUTING.md

 Start a local server:

-    npm start
+    npm run dev

-You can now point your browser to http://localhost:3000 where you will see a simple web page and the widget in the bottom right corner.
+You can now point your browser to http://127.0.0.1:8000/ where you will see a simple web page and the widget in the bottom right corner.

 ## Building